DLR-SC/tigl/doc/mainpage.md

 * @ref gui
   The CPACSCreator GUI is a graphical user interface (GUI) to view, edit and create CPACS geometries.
   The goal of CPACSCreator GUI is to have a friendly user interface so that aircraft designers can easily view and modify CPACS geometry.
-CPACSCreator GUI simply make function calls to the library each time a object is modify and has convenience feature to edit the file as undo/redo feature and profiles database.
+CPACSCreator GUI simply make function calls to the library each time an object is modify and has convenience features to edit the file as undo/redo feature and profiles database.

 @section functionalities Creator functionalities